Sunday, December 22, 2024

 Another great option for using legumes as a thickening agent in beef stew is to use lentils.
 Lentils are high in fiber and protein, making them a healthy addition to any meal.
 To use lentils as a thickening agent, simply add them to the stew and let them cook for about 20-30 minutes until they are soft and have thickened the stew.

-See also Beef Stew Kl
+See also What Does Beef Stew Mean Sexually

 If you’re looking for a gluten-free option for thickening your beef stew, chickpea flour is a great alternative.
 Chickpea flour is made from ground chickpeas and is a great source of protein and fiber.
 To use chickpea flour as a thickening agent, mix it with some water to create a paste and then add it to the stew.
 Let it cook for a few minutes until it has thickened the stew to your desired consistency.